settinghead/risevision-documentation/README.md

 ### Run Local

-* under the root directory run gulp default task which will build and watch directories for changes so to build and reload the browser after a change
+* under the root directory run gulp default task which will build and watch directories for changes so building and reloading the browser after a change
 ```bash
 gulp
 ```